USS Roosevelt (DDG 80) Conducts Shipboard Preservation in Manama, Bahrain

-251231-N-IE405-1079 MANAMA, Bahrain (Dec.
-31, 2025) U.S. Navy Boatswain's Mate 2nd Class Akilla Arno, assigned to the Arleigh Burke-class guided-missile destroyer USS Roosevelt (DDG 80), removes a paint tape during shipboard preservation in Manama, Bahrain.
+260106-N-IE405-1362 MANAMA, Bahrain (Jan.
+6, 2026) U.S. Navy Operations Specialist 2nd Class Aldwin Zarate, assigned the Arleigh Burke-class guided-missile destroyer USS Roosevelt (DDG 80), paints the ship during shipboard preservation in Manama, Bahrain.
 Roosevelt is deployed to the U.S. 5th Fleet area of operations to support maritime security and stability in the U.S. Central Command area of responsibility.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Indra Beaufort)

 |Date Taken: